Melbourne Domestic Violence Lawyer

 Can I Be Arrested for Domestic Violence Even Without Physical Evidence?

-Yes, an arrest can be made based on witness statements, 911 calls, or other evidence, even if there are no visible injuries.
+Yes, police can arrest for domestic violence based on witness statements, 911 calls, or other evidence, even if there are no visible injuries.
 This underscores the necessity of having a strong defense prepared, as the absence of physical evidence does not preclude prosecution and complicates demonstrating innocence if solely relying on counter-testimony.

 Does a Domestic Violence Conviction Affect Child Custody?